Operation Silbertanne: Activity

 Plaque in Stedelijk Gymnasium Leiden to commemorate teachers and pupils who died in World War II.
 One of them was Operation Silbertanne victim Christiaan de Jong.

-Seyffardt and Reydon's deaths led to massive Nazi Germany reprisals in the occupied Netherlands, under Operation Silbertanne, supported by various German officers.
+Seyffardt and Reydon's deaths led to massive German reprisals in the occupied Netherlands, under Unternehmen Silbertanne, supported by various German officers.
 Silbertanne was intended as reprisal for the attacks made on predominantly Dutch collaborators and German occupational forces by the Dutch resistance.

-SS General for the Netherlands Hanns Albin Rauter gave order to retaliate by assassinating civilians presumed to be in some way connected to the resistance or to be orange-minded, meaning Dutch patriots, or anti-German.
-The task of perpetrating the killings was first assigned to especially formed death squads, though killings were later carried out exclusively by Sonderkommando Feldmeijer, a special unit consisting of 15 SS-members.
+The SS General for the Netherlands, Hanns Albin Rauter, gave order to retaliate by assassinating civilians presumed to be connected to the resistance or to be orange-minded, meaning Dutch patriots, or anti-German.
+The task of perpetrating the killings was first assigned to specially-formed death squads, though killings were later carried out exclusively by Sonderkommando Feldmeijer a special unit consisting of 15 SS-members.

 Rauter immediately ordered the murder of 50 Dutch hostages and a series of raids on Dutch universities.
-Later in the war, the Dutch resistance attacked Rauter's car (6 March 1945), which led to reprisal killings at De Woeste Hoeve, where 117 men were rounded up and executed at the site of the ambush, and another 147 Gestapo prisoners executed elsewhere.
+Later in the war, the Dutch resistance attacked Rauter's car (6 March 1945) that led to reprisal killings at De Woeste Hoeve, where 117 men were rounded up and executed at the site of the ambush, and another 147 Gestapo prisoners executed elsewhere.

 The first killings took place in autumn 1943 in Meppel and Staphorst, and within a year more than 54 Dutchmen had been murdered or severely wounded.
 On 1–2 October 1944, in the village of Putten, over 600 men were deported to camps to be killed in retaliation for resistance activity in the Putten raid.
-Some of the most notorious Dutch war criminals participated in Operation Silbertanne: Heinrich Boere, Maarten Kuiper, Sander Borgers, Klaas Carel Faber, his brother Pieter Johan Faber, Daniel Bernard (war criminal), Willy Lages and Lambertus van Gog.
+Some of the most notorious Dutch war criminals participated in Silbertanne: Heinrich Boere, Maarten Kuiper, Sander Borgers, Klaas Carel Faber, his brother Pieter Johan Faber, Daniel Bernard (war criminal), Willy Lages and Lambertus van Gog.

-One of the most prominent victims of Operation Silbertanne was Dutch writer A. M. de Jong, who was killed in October 1943.
+One of the most prominent victims of Silbertanne was Dutch writer A. M. de Jong, who was killed in October 1943.

-Mussert was fundamentally opposed to Operation Silbertanne, and when in autumn 1944 SS Brigadeführer Karl Eberhard Schöngarth, head of SiPo and SD, was informed of these retaliatory killings he had them terminated in September 1944.

-The commander of the Security Police and SD in the Netherlands, Erich Naumann, assisted the perpetrators of Operation Silbertanne.
+Mussert was opposed to Silbertanne, and when in autumn 1944 SS Brigadeführer Karl Eberhard Schöngarth, head of SiPo and the Sicherheitsdienst (SD) was informed of these retaliatory killings he had them terminated in September 1944.
+The commander of the Security Police and SD in the Netherlands, Erich Naumann, assisted the perpetrators of Silbertanne.
 He approved of executions carried out by Feldmeijer and Feldmeijer's death squad.